briancordanyoung/GeekSpeak-Show-Timer/README.md

 ## Todo:

+- Remove SplitViewController and use REFrostedViewController
 - Switch to fading play button
-- when compact as glowing background to setting view controller
+- Add next button
+	- max button size 100
+	- min button size 50
 - add spacing to timerView number lables
-- SplitViewController
-	- Compact
-		- figure out layout below navigation bar
-		- add button to settings navbar to show timer
-	- Regular
-		- iOS 9 transitionToSize is wrong
 - Create About viewController to explain
 	- what GeepSeak is
 	- who I am